vlasenkoalexey/FSharp.Interactive.Intellisense/README.md

 + Replaced remoting with WCF named pipes
 - Retry accessing client autocomplete service after registration to make sure that it is up and running
 - Autocomplete for static variables let somevar = Some(1);; somvar.Value. <-
+  - Need to evaluate something in FSI -> try using redirected input
+  - Use profiling API to access instance of FSIEvaluationSession
 - Pass instance of ICompletion interface from server

 P2: